 Export or delete your Channel using these options.

 Exporting all of the content in your Channel will create a ZIP archive.

 Deleting your Channel will remove all of your episodes, as well as Channel stats.
-If you’ve enabled podcasting, this will also remove your podcast from any directories that you’ve distributed it to.
+If you’ve enabled podcasting, your podcast will also be removed from any directories that you’ve distributed it to.

-Once you click Delete Channel, confirm your decision in the popup.
+Once you click Delete Channel, you’ll be prompted to confirm your decision.

 Need a hand?
-Reach out to Support Team — we’re here to help!
+Reach out to our Support Team — we’re here to help!